HPCSYSPROS/CFP18/README.md

-HPC Systems Professionals Workshop - HPCSYSPROS18
+HPC Systems Professionals Workshop(HPCSYSPROS18) CFP

-Held in conjunction with SC18: The International Conference on High Performance Computing, Networking, Storage and Analysis.
+HPCSYSPROS 18 is held in conjunction with SC18: The International Conference on High Performance Computing, Networking, Storage and Analysis.

 Submission Deadline - August 20th